LanceryH/satvision/README.md

 - [ ] Nozzle optimizer

 > [!NOTE]
-> Stages mass and nozzle optimizer is in progress
+> Stages mass and nozzle optimizer are in progress

 ## Requirements